nativestack/react-cardpointe-gateway/README.md

 ## Support OpenSource

-If you can appreciate this project and would like to support OpenSource work with NativeStack Engineering and you would like to apply for a simple merchant account with rates of [**IC+ 2% Discount Rate & Only \$0.25 per Transaction**](https://apply.cardpointe.com/u2cd5), then do not hesitate to [apply with NativeStack Engineering](https://apply.cardpointe.com/u2cd5).
-All proceeds support the research and funding of more OpenSource work we plan on deploying to automate your business workflow to help you focus on what matters most to you.
+If you can appreciate this project and would like to support OpenSource work with NativeStack Engineering, and you would like to apply for a simple merchant account with rates of [**2% IC+ Discount Rates and \$0.25 per Transaction**](https://apply.cardpointe.com/u2cd5), then do not hesitate to [apply with NativeStack Engineering](https://apply.cardpointe.com/u2cd5).
+All proceeds support the research and funding of more OpenSource work we plan on deploying to automate your business workflow, and to help you focus on what matters most to you.

 All approved merchants have access to [**24/7 Phone Technical Support**](https://apply.cardpointe.com/u2cd5) along with direct access to all unreleased tools and software available to our in house teams.